dove-technology/commercetools-campaigns-connector-demo/README.md

 }
 ```

+When the cart is updated with a coupon code, commercetools calls the service in the Dovetech connector (using an API extension) to validate the coupon code.

 Valid coupon codes are added to the `dovetech-discounts-couponCodes` field.

 If a coupon code isn't valid an error with status 400 is returned and the coupon code is not added to the cart.